UM-Fencing/UM-Fencing.github.io/content/welcome.md

 This group is used alongside our Slack team to communicate with one another.
 Ask a current member to invite you to join this group.

+- **Discord Server:** The club members also maintain an unofficial Discord server.
+This is primarily a casual space to hang out, plan social events, form study groups, etc., but is also used for announcements and general communication.
+Please reach out to an officer or other current member for the link to the server.

 # Social Media Pages
 Follow us on our official social media channels for updates on competitions, pictures and videos of your teammates, and other announcements.

 - [Facebook][]
 - [Instagram][]
 - [Twitter][]
+- [YouTube][]

 [Maize Page]: https://maizepages.umich.edu/organization/fencing